tensorflow/tfjs/tfjs-react-native/README.md

 You can use the [React Native CLI](https://facebook.github.io/react-native/docs/getting-started) or [Expo](https://expo.io/).
 This library relies on a couple of dependencies from the Expo project so it may be convenient to use expo but is not mandatory.

-On macOS (to develop iOS applications) You will also need to use Cocoapods to install these dependencies.
+On macOS (to develop iOS applications) You will also need to use CocoaPods to install these dependencies.

 ### Step 2: Install expo related libraries